MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Advanced Container Networking Services (ACNS) in your Azure Kubernetes Services (AKS) Clusters
+# Advanced Container Networking Services in your Azure Kubernetes Services (AKS) Clusters

 This article shows you how to set up Advanced Container Networking Services in AKS clusters.